Adam2fg/Adam2fg/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Machine Learning and Data Science.
+- :seedling: Exploring Machine Learning and Data Analysis.

 - :zap: In my free time, I solve build different kinds of projects and read tech articles, code with Emacs and Vim (Linux style).